 Rosa McCauley was born on February 4, 1913 to James McCauley a carpenter and Leona Edwards, a schoolteacher in Tuskegee, Alabama where Booker T. Washington had founded the Tuskegee Normal Industrial School.
 Later, upon the separation of her parents, she was raised in Pine Level, Alabama.
-Her uncle was a preacher in the Mount Zion AME Church which was founded in 1816, by Bishop Richard Allen, a former slave, along with her maternal grandfather, a former slave had a profound influence on her life.
-The Libraries' Smithsonian American Art Museum/National Portrait Gallery Library houses the biography, Rosa Parks by Douglas Brinkley.
+Her uncle was a preacher in the Mount Zion AME Church which was founded in 1816.
+Her religious uncle and mother both had a profound influence on her life.
+The Libraries’ Smithsonian American Art Museum/National Portrait Gallery Library houses the biography, Rosa Parks by Douglas Brinkley.
 In it he writes:

 Faith in God was never the question for Rosa Parks; it was the answer.
 All her life she disagreed with novelist James Baldwin’s strident claim that “to be black in America is to live in a constant stage of rage.”
 The teachings of Jesus Christ had convinced her instead, as they had Martin Luther King, Jr., that a heart filled with love could conquer anything, even bigotry.
 “From my upbringing and the Bible I learned people should stand up for rights,” she recalled, “just as the children of Israel stood up to the Pharaoh.”